scorpido74/azure-docs.nl-nl/articles/search/search-howto-complex-data-types.md

 Net als bij elke index definitie kunt u de portal, [rest API](https://docs.microsoft.com/rest/api/searchservice/create-index)of [.NET SDK](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.index?view=azure-dotnet) gebruiken om een schema te maken dat complexe typen bevat.

 In het volgende voor beeld ziet u een JSON-index schema met eenvoudige velden, verzamelingen en complexe typen.
 U ziet dat in een complex type elk subveld een type heeft en kan kenmerken hebben, net als velden op het hoogste niveau.
-Het schema komt overeen met de bovenstaande voorbeeld gegevens. `Address`is een complex veld dat geen verzameling is (een hotel heeft één adres). `Rooms`is een complex verzamelings veld (een hotel heeft veel kamers).
+Het schema komt overeen met de bovenstaande voorbeeld gegevens. `Address` is een complex veld dat geen verzameling is (een hotel heeft één adres). `Rooms` is een complex verzamelings veld (een hotel heeft veel kamers).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->